Get

 How Puppies Play

 Dogs and puppies have developed a universal signal, like a handshake, that lets them tell another dog that what comes next is play and not something that will end up in a fight.
-This signal, the “play bow,” is initiated by one puppy who extends their paws in front, lowers their head, and raises their rear in the air.
-It is often preceded by a small bounce and a slap of the front paws on the ground leading directly into the play bow.
+This signal, the “play bow,” is initiated by one puppy who extends their front paws, lowers their head, and raises their rear in the air.
+It is often preceded by a small bounce and a slap of the front paws on the ground, leading directly into the play bow.
 Often, but not always, the play bow will be reciprocated by another dog.
-Once playtime has been agreed upon, the puppies are then free to play fight!
+Once playtime has been agreed upon, the puppies are then free to play roughly!

 Puppy play includes a lot of rough and tumble, with growling, chasing, attacking, barging, and play biting.
 Puppies will take turns allowing themselves to be caught, falling, and lying on their backs to expose their vulnerable belly areas.
 Vocalization is very important, and exaggerated growling and snarling can sound scarier than the real thing.
 But the real sign that your puppy is having fun is that no matter what is happening to them, they keep getting up and going back for more.